Tongue-Tie–Aware Vocal Coaching

 How Tongue Tie Can Influence Singing

-Tongue tie doesn’t just affect the tongue itself.
-The tongue plays a central role in shaping sound, coordinating breath, and balancing effort throughout the body.
+The tongue is arguably the most important piece of anatomy when it comes to vocal training.
+It plays a central role in shaping sound, coordinating breath, and balancing effort throughout the body.

 This may show up as: